sequenceiq/slider/src/site/markdown/releasing.md

 finalizing the release notes.

+**Step #8:** validate the Tar

-**Step #8:** Look in `hoya-assembly/target` to find the `.tar.gz` file, and the expanded version of it.
+Look in `hoya-assembly/target` to find the `.tar.gz` file, and the expanded version of it.
 Inspect that expanded version to make sure that everything looks good -and that the versions of all the dependent artifacts look good too: there must be no `-SNAPSHOT` dependencies.

+**Step #9:** Build the release notes

-**Step #9:** Create a a one-line plain text release note for commits and tags And a multi-line markdown release note, which will be used for artifacts.
+Create a a one-line plain text release note for commits and tags And a multi-line markdown release note, which will be used for artifacts.

     Release of Hoya against hadoop 2.2.0 and 2.2.0, HBase-0.98.0 and Accumulo 1.5.0 artifacts.

-The multi-line release not should go into `hoya/src/site/markdown/release_notes`.
+The multi-line release notes should go into `hoya/src/site/markdown/release_notes`.

+These should be committed

+    git add --all
+    git commit -m "$HOYA_RELEASE_JIRA updating release notes"

+**Step #10:** End the git flow

-**Step #10:** Finish the git flow release, either in the SourceTree GUI or the command line:
+Finish the git flow release, either in the SourceTree GUI or the command line: